transparency-dev/.github/profile/README.md

 There are several ways you can contribute to our open source projects:
 - Submit issues related to bugs or new feature requests
 - Submit pull requests by following guidance in each project's [Contributing Guidelines](https://github.com/transparency-dev/trillian-tessera/blob/main/CONTRIBUTING.md)
-- Or simply ⭐️ the repository to show your appreciation
+- Or simply ⭐️ our repositories to show your appreciation

 ### 💞 Community Links
 - [Join our Slack](https://join.slack.com/t/transparency-dev/shared_invite/zt-27pkqo21d-okUFhur7YZ0rFoJVIOPznQ) to ask questions, give feedback, and seek guidance from our community.